Negative pricing: Effects

 Typically, negative prices are a signal that supply is too high relative to demand.
 They can lead suppliers to cut production, bringing supply more in line with demand.

 Challenges

 Electronic trading systems may not be set up to handle negative prices.
 If negative prices are a possibility, market participants must verify that their systems can process them correctly.
 This includes pricing models, market data feeds, risk management, monitoring for unauthorized trading, reporting, and accounting.

 Derivatives traders traditionally rely on models, like the Black–Scholes model, that assume positive prices.
 In a situation where products have negative prices, these models can break down.
-As a result, in April 2020 amid the collapse in oil prices, the CME Group clearinghouse switched to the Bachelier model for pricing options in order to account for negative futures prices.
+As a result, in April 2020 amid the collapse in oil prices, the CME Group clearinghouse switched to the Bachelier model for pricing options in order to account for negative future prices.